howdycrystalm/star-wars-blog/README.md

 7. git add, git commit, git push to development.
 From your development branch, `git checkout -b 3-assets`.
 ***
 #### 3-assets
 This portion of the project is all about blog assets (images and copy).
-I'll provide a Dropbox link for you to download from.
+I'll provide a Dropbox link and Google Docs link for you to download from.
 I recommend creating a folder specifically for project assets for easy reference.